-U.S. Representative Carlos A. Giménez expressed his rejection on social media, condemning what he described as a “pathetic and hateful attack” against the Cuban exile community.
+U.S. Representative Carlos A. Giménez expressed his rejection on social media, condemning what he described as a "pathetic and hateful attack" against the Cuban exiled community.

 "I completely condemn this attack… Those responsible for this despicable crime must be brought to justice!" wrote Giménez, who emphasized the rights of Cubans who have sought refuge in the United States.

-"We consider that there was unjustified hostility, with violence and destructive behavior that has caused material damage, creating an environment of insecurity and social deterioration.
-This is absolutely an act of hatred towards legally established civic and patriotic organizations in exile, and particularly our organization, which was founded in 1963," states a communiqué from the entity signed by Sánchez.
+"We believe there was unjustified hostility, characterized by violence and destructive behavior, which has caused material damage and created an environment of insecurity and social deterioration.
+This is unequivocally an act of hatred towards legally established civil and patriotic organizations in exile, particularly our organization, which was founded in 1963," states a statement from the entity signed by Sánchez.

-The statue of Martí, located in this symbolic space for the Cuban diaspora, represents a direct connection to the history of the independence struggle and the ideals of freedom that many Cubans uphold.
+The statue of Martí, situated in this symbolic space for the Cuban diaspora, represents a direct link to the history of the independence struggle and the ideals of freedom that many Cubans uphold.

-So far, local authorities have not provided details about any potential suspects, but they have announced that a thorough investigation will be launched to identify those responsible.
+So far, local authorities have not provided details on possible suspects, but they have announced that they will begin a thorough investigation to identify those responsible.

 What do you think?